Swan/Penguin/README.md

 <img src="https://juicy.eggplants.org/kfhv0y.jpg" width:150px height:150px>
 </p>

 > Penguin is a multipurpose Discord bot, written with the Discord community in mind.
-Currently this bot is nowhere close to being ready to be released, as it is still being developed.
+Currently this bot is in its early stages and is nowhere close to being used, as it is still being developed.
 Anyone can contribute to this project.
-If you'd like, just send in a pull request.
+If you'd like, just send in a pull request but first read the [CONTRIBUTE](https://github.com/Swan/Penguin/blob/master/CONTRIBUTE.md) file to view the standards.

 # Getting Started
 To get the bot running yourself, you'll need to go through a few steps: